OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### SUperuser DO: [sudo(1m)](https://illumos.org/man/1M/sudo)

-The `sudo` command, i.e., superuser do, permits a user to use _all_ supperuser commands without having to become the superuser.
+The `sudo` command, i.e., superuser do, can permit a user to use _all_ supperuser commands without having to become the superuser.
 A sudo enabled user, simply precedes a command with `sudo`.